jdillonh/Vynth/README.md

 *chromatic offset*.
 As this number increases the difference in phase of the output across color channels will increase.
 This creates an effect similar to chromatic aberration.

-The **theta** and **rad** (radius) modules allow you to create patterns with cartesian symmetry.
-They work by converting radial coordinates into polar coordinates.
-Here are examples of one way to wire them up:
+The **theta** and **rad** (radius) modules allow you to create patterns with radial symmetry.
+They work by converting cartesian coordinates into polar coordinates.
+Here are some examples of how to wire them up:
 (click the image to see it larger)
 <img src="https://github.com/jdillonh/Vynth/blob/master/examples/radExample.png" width="400">
 <img src="https://github.com/jdillonh/Vynth/blob/master/examples/thetaExample.png" width="400">